HeardLibrary/digital-scholarship/script/python/inout.md

 fileObject.close()
 ```

-Note that you if you want to have newlines separating lines that you've output to a file with the `.write()` method, you can just add it to the end of the output string, like this:
+Note that if you want to have newlines separating lines that you've output to a file with the `.write()` method, you can just add it to the end of the output string, like this:

 ```python
 fileObject.write(firstLine + '\n')